 Grube shared the microphone with Valley Southwoods Resource Officer Jeff Lyon and Mike Rozga, the father of an Indianola youth whose 2010 suicide after using the drug K2 prompted changes in state and federal laws regarding synthetic drugs.

 "Real Families, Real Lives"

-The timeliness of the meeting wasn’t lost on the parents who filled the commons area at Southwoods, where about 12 hours earlier, staff and students learned of the death of a student, Carson Vandeventer, by his own hand.
+The timeliness of the meeting wasn’t lost on the parents who filled the commons area at Southwoods, where about 12 hours earlier, staff and students learned of the h of a student, Carson Vandeventer, by his own hand.